killianmuldoon/doca-platform/docs/guides/usecases/ovn_only/README.md

 # IP address to the NFS server used as storage for the BFB.
 export NFS_SERVER_IP=

+# The repository URL for the OVN Kubernetes Helm chart.
+This should be set to the repository where the OVN Kubernetes Helm chart is hosted.
+# Usually this is the NVIDIA GHCR repository.
+For development purposes, this can be set to a different repository.
+export OVN_KUBERNETES_REPO_URL=ghcr.io/nvidia

 # API key for accessing containers and helm charts from the NGC private repository.
 # Note: This isn't technically required when using public images but is included here to demonstrate the secret flow in DPF when using images from a private registry.
 export NGC_API_KEY=